 Each member of a learning team is important and needs to understand both their role and the information in the IEP.

 - Student: The student is the most important member of any learning team!
 Student participation throughout the process, including in meetings, will ensure they have a voice in their education.
 I have had children as young as nine attend their IEP meetings, and although it is not necessary that early on, if a student is interested, be sure to include them.
 As a student gets older, they should have increased responsibility in the meetings.
 Be sure to ask them questions and give them plenty of time to speak, too; they will have the most valuable, up-to-date information regarding what they need to meet their goals, especially as they travel from class to class and teacher to teacher.

 - Family: A student’s at-home support system is invaluable.
 Be mindful of relationships because not all parents live in the same household and some kids may be cared for by a grandparent, adult sibling, or other guardian.
 Be sure to include everyone and be prepared to make duplicate copies of correspondence so family can stay informed.
-Request a translator if one is needed.
-Someone on the school team should take the role of advocating for families to ensure they understand everything that is being discussed.
+Be proactive and find out if a translator is needed (request them ahead of time if there’s a need).
+Sometimes, parents have family or others they trust for translating and they should be invited as well.
+But ensure the school also provides a translator who is well versed in the type of information being presented so the family does not miss anything important.
+Finally, someone on the school team should take the role of advocating for families to ensure they understand everything that is being discussed.

 Step 2: Present levels of academic achievement, functional performance, strengths, and needs